marcos-remy/CSC-310-REMY/FINAL/README.md

 - **num**: the predicted attribute

 ## Preprocessing

+The preprocessing stage is crucial in preparing the dataset for effective machine learning model training.
+In this project, several preprocessing steps were undertaken:

 Preprocessing steps included:
 - Handling missing values.
 - Encoding categorical variables such as sex, cp, and restecg.
 - Normalizing numerical features for certain models.
+-
+- **Removing Columns with High Missing Values**: Columns 'slope', 'ca', and 'thal' were dropped due to a high proportion of missing values.
+Keeping these columns with substantial missing data could have introduced bias or inaccuracies in the models.

+- **Imputing Missing Values**: For columns with fewer missing values ('trestbps', 'chol', 'thalch', 'oldpeak'), missing data was imputed using the median value of each column.
+Median imputation was chosen as it is less sensitive to outliers than mean imputation, thus preserving the integrity of the dataset more effectively.

+- **Encoding Categorical Variables**:
+  - The 'sex', 'fbs', and 'exang' columns were binary categorical variables and were encoded as 1 and 0.
+This conversion was necessary to transform these categorical values into a format that can be efficiently processed by machine learning algorithms.
+  - The 'cp', 'restecg', and 'dataset' columns were one-hot encoded, creating a separate binary column for each category.
+One-hot encoding is a standard approach for handling nominal categorical data, as it allows models to better interpret and use the information without an implied order.

+- **Dropping the 'id' Column**: The 'id' column was removed as it is a unique identifier for each patient and does not contribute to the predictive power of the models.

+- **Splitting the Dataset**: The dataset was split into training and testing sets, with 80% of the data used for training and 20% for testing.
+This split ensures that the model can be trained on a large subset of the data while also being validated on an unseen subset, providing insights into its generalization capability.

+- **Re-Imputing NaN Values in Training and Test Sets**: Any NaN values that emerged during the train-test split were imputed using the same median strategy, ensuring consistency and data integrity.

+Each of these preprocessing steps was critical to ensure the data was clean, relevant, and structured in a way that maximizes the performance and accuracy of the machine learning models.

 ## Data Visualization